Norrland dialects: History

 Norrland dialects arose from the combined influence of the Old West Norse spoken in Trøndelag to the west and the Old East Norse spoken to the south.
-The westerly influences were notably strong in the centuries leading up to the Viking Era.
+The westerly influences were notably strong in the centuries leading up to the Viking Age.
 The shift to East Norse progressed through the Middle Ages.
 As Norrland gradually came to be more and more under Central Swedish influence in the Modern Era, many of the older West Norse characteristics disappeared.

 The strong West Norse influences can still be seen today in the toponymy of Norrland in placenames ending in -ånger (vik, "harbour").
 Parish names such Skön and Indal (both in Sundsvall Municipality) have West Nordic origins.
 The dialect of Norrbotten displays less West Nordic influence than other more westerly dialects.
 The greatest West Nordic/Norwegian, or perhaps least East Nordic/Swedish, influence is found in Jämtland.

 As with other regiolects, it is difficult to clearly define a unique set of characteristics for the Norrland dialects.
 The distribution of different features of the dialect have differing boundaries (called isoglosses), which are described in the following summary of phenomena regarded as typical of Norrland dialects.
 In Norrland, traditional local dialects are on the decline as in many other parts of the world.
 Aside from characteristic peculiarities in intonation, there are certain grammatical traits that still survive: the infinitive måsta (Standard Swedish: måste), present tense forms such as han gå (Standard Swedish: han går, "he goes") and han ropa (Standard Swedish: han ropar, "he calls"), and the uninflected predicative in a statement such as dom ä trött (Standard Swedish: de är trötta, "they are tired").